chyroshan066/docs/Next.js/File-Collocation.md

-In next.js only, the "page.tsx/page.jsx" file inside the route folder is rendered even though you can create other files inside that folder.
+In next.js only, the "page.tsx/page.jsx" file inside the route folder is only rendered even though you can create other files inside that folder.
 They won't be rendered.

 The other way of creating a separate folder is using underscore before the folder name (Eg: \_lib).
 The contents/files inside it won't be rendered.